vishalpate10/xgboost_titanic/README.md

 📦 Modular & Clean Code Organized with separate files for the model, scaler, encoders, and app logic.

-🖥️ Technologies Used
+🖥️ Technologies Used:-
-Python 🐍
+Python ,
-Streamlit 🎈
+🐍Streamlit ,
-Scikit-learn 🤖
+🎈Scikit-learn,
-Pandas & NumPy 🔢
+🤖Pandas & NumPy,
-Matplotlib & Seaborn 📉
+🔢Matplotlib & Seaborn,
-Pickle 🥒 (for model saving)
+📉Pickle 🥒 (for model saving)